-After giving birth, you will need to use sanitary pads to absorb the bleeding and discharge of the uterine lining.
-This bleeding and discharge will probably last for 4 to 6 weeks - it is different for everyone.
-Also, if you had a C-secion, you may have a lighter flow than if you delivered vaginally.
+After the delivery, you willl need to use sanitary pads to absorb the bleeding and discharge of the uterine lining.
+This bleeding and discharge will probably last for 4 to 6 weeks (individuals vary).
+Also, if you had a cesarean, you may have a lighter flow than if you delivered vaginally.

 At first, bleeding is brighter and heavier than it is during regular menstrual periods.
 You may even feel a gush of blood when you cramp or stand up.
-This is because blood pools inside your vagina when you are lying down and is then passed by gravity when you stand up.
-Occasional passing of small clots is also considered normal.
+This is because blood pools inside your vagina when you are lying down.
+Gravity naturally moves it out of your vagina when you stand up.
+You may also pass small clots.
+This is normal.

-Within a week, the flow of your vaginal discharge slows down and becomes thin, pink, and watery.
+Within a week, the flow slows down and becomes thin, pink, and watery.
 After about 2 weeks, the discharge changes to a light-tan color.